zmsy/zmsy.github.io/content/about/_index.md

 ---
 title: "About"
 description: "Zach Morrissey, Software engineer.
 Seattle, WA."
-tagline: "Fire me an email if you'd like to connect or have questions about what you're looking at here.
-Photo courtesy of [Frank Greif](https://frankgreifphotography.com) as part of his [Best Friends series](https://www.frankgreifphotography.com/#/dogs/)."
+tagline: "Fire me an email if you'd like to connect or have questions about what you're looking at here."
 ---

 ## Who Even Writes This Stuff?